kbr/fritzconnection/docs/index.rst

 For more informations refer to Installation and Introduction.

-**Note**: fritzconnection is neither related to nor supported by AVM.
+**Note:** fritzconnection is neither related to nor supported by AVM.
 Also AVM reserves the right to add, modify or remove features of their products at any time without notice.

 .. toctree::